Action Pack (TV programming block): History

 In 1994, the Action Pack initially ran as a wheel series of television movies, which were all effectively pilots; if successful, they would become TV series the following season.
-The initial plan was for four films created from six franchises for the block, including TekWar, Smokey and the Bandit, Midnight Run, Hercules: The Legendary Journeys, Vanishing Son and the working title Fastlane when offered at programming executive conference in January 1994.
+The initial plan was for six franchises to each have four movies for the block, including TekWar, Smokey and the Bandit, Midnight Run, Hercules: The Legendary Journeys, Vanishing Son and the working title Fastlane when offered at programming executive conference in January 1994.

 On January 17 and 18, 1994, a dozen stations showed TekWar, the premiere TV movie of the programming block.
 The stations' ratings increased greatly with a 350% increase in KOFY in San Francisco.
 MCA cut Rob Cohen's Midnight Run to three films, so that star Christopher McDonald could star in a feature film.
 Cohen produced Knight Rider 2010 as a replacement.
 The block aired its first season until January 1995 and lost $30 million.
 TekWar was picked up as a regular TV series for the USA Network instead of Action Pack, starting in January 1995.

 From January to June 1995, the block included Hercules: The Legendary Journeys and Vanishing Son.
 The Hercules series became a surprise hit as the third most-watched first-run syndicated action hour.
 From September 1995 through January 2000, Action Pack included Hercules: The Legendary Journeys and its spinoff, Xena: Warrior Princess.
 A year after Hercules ended its run, the Universal Action Pack launched the Back2Back Action Hour consisting of two thirty-minute series: Jack of All Trades and Cleopatra 2525 to air alongside Xena.
 The lineup lasted until second quarter 2001.
 Jack of All Trades and Xena were canceled and Cleopatra 2525 was increased to an hour-long show in January 2001.

 After Xena, the most successful series on the Action Pack, completed airing its final season's reruns in the summer of 2001, Cleopatra 2525 also stopped production and the Action Pack block was discontinued.

-Television movies
+Television series and movies

-The television movies aired during the Action Pack's first year included:
+The television series and movies aired during the Action Pack's first year included: